sqlxpert/z-container-api-kafka-aws-terraform/README.md

 ## Commentary

-I developed this in September,&nbsp;2025, in response to a take-home technical exercise for a DevOps position with a medium-sized East Coast USA.

 ### Statement on AI, LLMs and Code Generation

 This is my own work, produced _without_ the use of artificial intelligence / large language model code generation.
+Code from other sources is acknowledged.

 ### Limitations